nedamhs/pcos-rag-app/README.md

-An evidence-based clinical Q&A system for Polycystic Ovary Syndrome (PCOS), built to enable semantic search over clinical literature and deliver LLM-synthesized answers grounded in real medical sources.
+An evidence-based clinical Q&A system for Polycystic Ovary Syndrome (PCOS), built to enable semantic search over clinical literature and deliver LLM-synthesized answers grounded in real medical papers.